We are Dennis & Chris

 So in October of 2016, I left work and we hit the road.
 Our first stop was the Workamper Rendezvous in Heber Springs Arkansas.
-Then Florida for the winter.
-We spent our first winter of retirement relaxing in Florida.
+Then off to Florida where we spent our first winter of retirement relaxing.
 While it was amazing, it did take some getting used to.
 The weirdest thing about that first season was the holidays.
 It was the first time Chris and I had spent the Christmas season away from our friends and family.
 Being we are from New York, it was also the first time Christmas was 80 degrees!!!…lol

 As we move forward we intend to document our travels and life experiences through this website and YouTube.
 Although originally intended for friends and family to keep tabs on us, we have decided to fill this site with as much information as possible so anyone considering this lifestyle will have access to all the information needed to make their own decision as to if it is something they might want to enter into themselves.

 Our philosophy on traveling is to take it slow.
-We like to go to an area, workamp to keep our funds up, and travel and explore on our days off.
+We like to go to an area and travel and explore at a leisurely pace.
 We are never in a rush.
 Even our travel days (for the most part) are slow and steady.
 We love our full hookups and treat our RV as a rolling apartment.
 Therefore you will not see a lot of boondocking information on this site.

 This Site Is For Everyone

-You will also find useful information on this site if you only part-time Rv.
-Maybe you have some time before you retire and right now you only go camping on weekends and time off.
-Maybe you never want to go full time.
-Maybe you are waiting until the kids grow up and move out.
-That’s cool.
-It does not matter what your current situation is.
-This site is for you too!!!
+You will also find useful information on this site if you are a full-time RVer, dreamer, motorcyclist, part-time RVer, or just living stationary in your RV.
+Maybe you have some time before you retire and right now you only go camping or riding on your days off.
+Maybe you never want to full-time RV.
+It’s all good.
+You will still learn/enjoy this website.

 After past life challenges, you start to realize life is short and can change in an instant.
-I have already had to battle cancer in my 30’s and you never know if it will come back or if anything else will be thrown at you.
-Time to start making some new adventures.
-We think it is time to start seeing the USA “1 Adventure at a Time.”
-What about you?
+I have already had to battle cancer in my 30s and I’ll never know if it’s going to come back or if anything else will be thrown at me.
+That’s why we think it’s t